Allied Health Admissions Steps

 Step 7

-Validate the successful submission of your application by email with Joanna Rieg at Joanna.Rieg@Beaufortccc.edu.
+Validate the successful submission of your application by email with Nicole Smith-Poulin at Nicole.Smith-Poulin@beaufortccc.edu.

-Applications are reviewed and ranked for admission into the corresponding program.
-After the ranking process, LPN to RN students are notified by email in mid-November.
-ADN and PN students are notified by email of their application status in early April.
-MLT students are notified by email in mid- June.
-The highest ranked students are selected for admission into the allied health programs and they must complete specific onboarding requirements.
+Applications are reviewed and ranked for admission into the corresponding program, after the application deadline.
+Nursing program (ADN and PN) students are notified by email of their application status in early to mid April.
+LPN to RN transition students will be notified by email in mid to late February.
+MLT students are notified by email in mid to late June.
+The highest ranked students are selected for admission into the allied health programs where they must complete specific on-boarding requirements and further screening requirements.
 Students who are not among the top applicants are placed on an alternate list and contacted if space becomes available.